segrowth/segrowth.github.io/_posts/2024-03-04-imperative-programming.md

 ### Program Execution Flow

-The program execution flow begins at the "main" function, which serves as the entry point of the program.
-From there, the program progresses through the defined sequence of operations, manipulating state and controlling flow until the desired outcome is achieved.
+The program execution flow begins at the `main` function, which serves as the entry point of the program.
+From there, the program progresses through the defined sequence of operations, manipulating the state and controlling flow until the desired outcome is achieved.
 Understanding the flow of program execution is essential for developing effective and efficient software solutions within the imperative paradigm.

-Through interactive execution of the program, we observed the flexibility and responsiveness of imperative programming.
+Through the interactive execution of the program, we observed the flexibility and responsiveness of imperative programming.
 By changing the input arguments, we generated different factorial values, demonstrating the dynamic nature of program behavior.
 The output provided valuable insights into the correctness and effectiveness of our factorial calculation logic.